 The Joan Woodman Orton McCollum Birth Center at Richland Hospital

-At Richland Hospital, we understand that you want to give birth to your baby in a hospital that demonstrates an on-going commitment to standards of medical excellence and has a proven track record of friendly, helpful and welcoming staff.
+At Richland Hospital, we understand that you want to deliver at a hospital that demonstrates an on-going commitment to standards of medical excellence and has a proven track record of friendly, helpful and welcoming staff.
 At Richland Hospital, we demonstrate our commitment to medical excellence and patient care, comfort and satisfaction each and every day.